chkp-guybarak/terraform-azure-guy-test1/README.md

 ## Step 1: Open the Terminal
 Ensure you have [Azure CLI installed](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and open the appropriate terminal based on your operating system:

+- **Linux/macOS**: Open your default terminal or a terminal emulator like GNOME Terminal or iTerm2.
+- **Windows**:
+  - Use **PowerShell** or **Command Prompt**.

 ---

-## Step 2: Add Environment Variables
+## Step 2: Set Environment Variables and Log in with Azure CLI
-Set the required environment variables with names starting with `TF_VAR_`.
-Follow the instructions based on your operating system:
+Set the required environment variables and authenticate with Azure using your Service Principal credentials.
+Additionally, select the correct subscription.

 ### Linux/macOS
 <pre>